kenjennings/Atari-Breakout76/README.md

 Player/Missile graphics could cover the same area.
 Three Players set for quadrouple width can cover 32 color clocks each, or 96 color clocks when lined up next to each other.
 The remaining color clock for the playfield, plus the four for the vertical borders could be covered by one more Player, or several Missiles.
 The border would require setting 4 or 8 bytes per player depending on Player/Missile resolution.
 If Player/Missile graphics are used for other components later on the display, then a Display List interrupt is needed to reset the sizes and reposition the objects' horizontal positions.

 Alternatively, the horizontal border could be drawn with custom character set graphics.
 One line of mode 6 text is eight can lines tall.
 It would take 16 bytes of memory to specify the line of text characters.
 Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

+**LEFT/RIGHT BORDERS**:

+Left and Right Borders extend the entire height of the screen.
+Each is two color clocks wide.

+Drawn as pixels, the borders require building the entire display of contiguous lines of graphics.
+Likewise, if custom characters are used it requires the entire game screen must be character set graphics.

+Player/Missile graphics can extend the height of the screen and go into the vertical overscan area.
+It would require one Player or even just a Missile for each left and right border.
+This would free the playfield for customization and variable graphics modes going down the screen.

 **BALL**: